 Emotional Benefits of Dreaming

 REM sleep and dreaming is also beneficial for our emotional health.
 One study conducted in the 1960s shows that people who lack REM sleep or experience disturbed REM sleep have increased the risk of insomnia and anxiety.
 According to the research, REM aids the mind to address emotional issues while you catch those precious ZZZs.
 In 2016, another study confirmed the results of the previously mentioned research.
-The results of their study suggest people who dream less, experience higher rates of anxiety, depression, tension, lack of focus and even weight gain.
+The results of their study suggest that people who dream less experience higher rates of anxiety, depression, tension, lack of focus and even weight gain.
 Less dreaming also makes us more emotionally reactive.

 Some researchers believe that dreaming helps our brain to solve problems, form new creative connections, and process emotions and experiences from the previous day.
 When you think about it, sleep really is a perfect time for our brain to process all the information we encountered during the day without any disruption, and determine which will be stored in long-term memory and what to get rid of.